TheAssassin/mediaplayer-setup/Amlogic-based/aml_autoscript.md

 * `aml_autoscript.txt` can contain U-Boot commands
 * It should be possible to chainload a newer U-Boot from `aml_autoscript`.
 To be determined: Will newer (mainline) U-Boot also search for and execute `aml_autoscript`?
 If so, how can we avoid an infinite loop?

 In some instructions you will read that you need to boot into the stock Android, go to the "Backup & Restore" app, and select a zip file to "activate multi-boot".
 Probably the same effect can be achieved by using `aml_autoscript` and powering up with the reset button pressed ("toothpick method").
+This needs to be verified.

 Note: On some 3rd-party systems you might also see `s905_autoscript`.
 This seems to be something introduced by @150balbes, not something official from Amlogic.
 Hence it is not covered here.